wilderlopes/OpenGA/README.md

                   containing all the source codes and scripts, or clone the respository:
                   <pre>$ git clone https://github.com/wilderlopes/OpenGA.git</pre>
                   <p></p>
-                  2 - <a target="_blank" href="https://docs.docker.com/linux/">Install Docker</a>.
+                  2 - Install Docker.
                   The procedure varies by operating system.
-Follow the instructions in the previous link to guarantee everything is running smoothly.
+Go <a target="_blank" href="https://docs.docker.com/linux/">
+                  here for Linux</a> and <a target="_blank" href="https://www.docker.com/products/docker-toolbox">here for Windows or Mac OS</a>.
                   <p></p>
                   3 - Download the OpenGA Docker image <a target="_blank" href="files/openga.tar">from here</a>.
                   It is a .tar file with 495.2 MB in size.